 2. Check your eavestroughs and downspouts

 Clean your eavestroughs and check that they are not loose or leaky.
-Improper drainage can lead to water leaking into the basement.
-Make sure your downspout extends at least 1.5 metres away (five feet) from your home so that the water drains away from your house and towards the street.
+Also, make sure your downspout extends at least 1.5 metres away (five feet) from your home so that the water drains away from the building to minimize the risk of a wet basement.

 3. Do some landscaping

-During heavy summer rain storms, it’s common for trees and branches to cause damage to a home.
-If any surrounding trees look unhealthy, it may be time to remove them.
-Keep healthy trees pruned so that they’re not close enough to the home to do any damage, or take out utility wires should a branch break off or the tree come down.
+During heavy summer rain storms, it’s not uncommon for trees and branches to cause damage to a home.
+If any trees on your property are unhealthy, it may be time to think about removing them.
+For healthy trees, keep them pruned so they’re not a threat to the home (or utility wires) should a branch break off.

 4. Repair your driveway and walkways

-Repair walkways and driveways that have cracked, broke or become uneven over the winter to minimize the chance of someone tripping and falling on your property.
+Repair your home’s walkways or driveway if it has cracked or become uneven over the winter to minimize the chance of someone tripping and falling on your property.

 5. Check your foundation for leaks or cracks